laurelcrelia/data-structures-lab/documentation/testing_document.md

 ## Unit tests

 The testing is done using unittest library.
-Unit tests are done to classes that contain application logic or algorithms.
-Currently there are tests for DepthFirstSearch, DisjointSet and Kruskals classes.
+Unit tests are done to classes `Kruskals`, `DepthFirstSearch` and `DisjointSet`.

 Tests and coverage report can be executed with the following command.